The Westall UFO

 – Susanne Savage, Westall student

-The Westall UFO sighting reported in the newspaper
+The UFO sighting appeared in the newspapers, the following day.

-State and Federal governments have both denied involvement in the incident, in any capacity.
+State and Federal governments have both denied involvement, in any capacity.
+And there is no official record of a weather balloon going missing that day.

 The Westall UFO sighting reported in The Age